-Everyday Feminism strives to end the everyday violence, dominance, and silencing used against people due to their gender, sexual orientation, race, and class and make self-determination and loving communities a new norm.
+Everyday Feminism strives to end the everyday violence, discrimination, and marginalization used against people due to their gender, sexual orientation, race, and class and make self-determination and loving communities a new norm.

 We take an inside-out approach to social change because we believe that personal transformation and social transformation are interdependent.